Daniel-N-Huss/React-Redux-Minesweeper/docs/planning.md

 - A decrementing flag counter for how many mines 'remain' after right clicking to set flags
 - A dispatch that handles when the game 'ends' --> whether a mine has been clicked, or all safe tiles are revealed?
 - Reveal tile dispatch for uncovering safe neighbour tiles

+# Questions for Review:

+* I've created a 2d array to represent the game board.
+Would one possible option to overcome this be creating that 2d array to give to my React components to map out the child components, but somehow be passing the array data points as a reference to an lookup object so I don't have to do nested loops when I want to modify each tile's state be an approach?